 Gum Disease Treatment Options

-Dr. Clagett is an expert in both non-surgical and surgical gum disease treatments.
+Dr. Clagett is highly trained in both non-surgical and surgical gum disease treatments.
 During your consultation, he will present you with the least invasive approach that is most likely to resolve your gum disease.
 Solutions for our Kentucky patients generally fall into two categories: scaling / root planing and surgery.
-Regardless of the option you choose, Dr. Clagett will prioritize your comfort and safety to give you the best experience possible.
+Regardless of the option you choose, Dr. Clagett is dedicated to your comfort and safety to give you a quality experience.

 Scaling and Root Planing